etijskens/et-micc/tutorials/TUTORIAL-1.rst

     If you want to change your preferences, edit the default entries in file /Users/etijskens/.et_micc/micc.json
     Note that these changes will only affect NEW projects.
 Existing projects will be unaffected.

+You can always change your settings by running ``micc setup --force``.

 You may want to correct your entries, but not that changes will only affect NEW projects, not existing ones.